Lower Eyelid Blepharoplasty

 Only experienced surgeons like Dr. Holds and his associates perform Lower Eyelid Blepharoplasty because it is more challenging than Upper Eyelid Blepharoplasty.
 This is because the area surrounding the lower lids is more sensitive to surgical disturbance, and the aging changes here are more difficult to correct.

 The team at Ophthalmic Plastic and Cosmetic Surgery, Inc. in St. Louis is highly experienced with Lower Eyelid Blepharoplasty, having originally described a fat repositioning technique now used by hundreds of surgeons all over the world.
-Dr. Holds and his team has performed this technique on hundreds of patients with generally excellent results.
+Dr. Holds and his team have performed this technique on hundreds of patients with generally excellent results.

-Recovery from Lower Eyelid Blepharoplasty
+Recovery from Lower Eyelid Surgery

-Most patients are prescribed eye drops and a medicated ointment to relieve any burning or itching that may occur in the first days after the procedure.
+Most patients will be prescribed eye drops and a medicated ointment to relieve any burning or itching that may occur in the first days after the procedure.
 Ice packs or cold compresses should be used for the first few days to keep swelling down, and it is important to keep your head elevated for a day or two.
 For the majority of patients, the discomfort is very minimal and short-lived, but you can take pain medication, if necessary.

 Most people experience some: